fauzanalghifary/notes/ai/ai-engineering.md

 - This section gave a high-level overview of how training data impacts a model’s performance.
 Next, let’s explore the impact of how a model is designed on its performance.

 ### Modeling

+- Before training a model, developers need to decide what the model should look like.
+What architecture should it follow?
+How many parameters should it have?

+Model Architecture

+- As of this writing, the most dominant architecture for language-based foundation models is the transformer architecture
+- attention mechanism
+- seq2seq
+  - In its most basic form, the encoder processes the input tokens sequentially, outputting the final hidden state that represents the input.
+The decoder then generates output tokens sequentially, conditioned on both the final hidden state of the input and the previously generated token
+  - 2 problems:
+    - First, the vanilla seq2seq decoder generates output tokens using only the final hidden state of the input.
+Intuitively, this is like generating answers about a book using the book summary.
+This limits the quality of the generated outputs.
+    - Second, the RNN encoder and decoder mean that both input processing and output generation are done sequentially, making it slow for long sequences.
+If an input is 200 tokens long, seq2seq has to wait for each input token to finish processing before moving on to the next
+- Transformer architecture
+  - address seq2seq problems with the attention mechanism.
+  - The attention mechanism allows the model to weigh the importance of different input tokens when generating each output token.
+This is like generating answers by referencing any page in the book.
+  - With transformers, the input tokens can be processed in parallel, significantly speeding up input processing
+  - While the transformer removes the sequential input bottleneck, transformer-based autoregressive language models still have the sequential output bottleneck.
+- Inference for transformer-based language models, therefore, consists of two steps:
+  - Prefill
+    - The model processes the input tokens in parallel.
+  - Decode
+    - The model generates one output token at a time.
+- As explored later in Chapter 9, the parallelizable nature of prefilling and the sequential aspect of decoding both motivate many optimization techniques to make language model inference cheaper and faster.
+- Attention mechanism
+  - At the heart of the transformer architecture is the attention mechanism
+- Under the hood, the attention mechanism leverages key, value, and query vectors:
+  - The query vector (Q):
+    - the current state of the decoder at each decoding step
+    -  the person looking for information to create a summary.
+  - Each key vector (K):
+    - previous token
+    - If each previous token is a page in the book, each key vector is like the page number
+    - at a given decoding step, previous tokens include both input tokens and previously generated tokens.
+  - Each value vector (V):
+    - the actual value of a previous token, as learned by the model.
+    - Each value vector is like the page’s content.
+- The attention mechanism computes how much attention to give an input token by performing a dot product between the query vector and its key vector.
+A high score means that the model will use more of that page’s content (its value vector) when generating the book’s summary.